RumenDamyanov/php-seo/README.md

 ## 🏆 About

 **php-seo** is created and maintained by [Rumen Damyanov](https://github.com/RumenDamyanov).
-It's inspired by the success of [php-sitemap](https://github.com/RumenDamyanov/php-sitemap) and aims to bring the same level of quality and ease-of-use to SEO optimization.
+It aims to bring the same level of quality and ease-of-use to SEO optimization.

 ### SEO Package Family